 Delete Old Accounts

 Finally, close down any old accounts you have that you don’t use anymore.
-Old social media accounts and the videogames of years gone by don’t hold any use to you, but are useful attack vectors for hackers and other bad actors.
+Old social media and gaming accounts untouched in years don’t hold any use to you, but are useful attack vectors for hackers and other bad actors.
 If these accounts are no longer important to you, you should delete them.